 Treating gum disease starts with the removal of any plaque and hardened deposits (tartar or calculus) on the tooth root surfaces.
 This may be followed by other non-surgical treatments and/or periodontal surgery to remove diseased tissue and restore your mouth to the best possible health.

 If you are missing one or more teeth, dental implants offer the comfort and security of a permanent replacement that looks and functions just like your natural teeth.
 Dental implants also help preserve the tooth-supporting bone in your jaw that deteriorates when even one tooth is lost.

 - Top Reasons to Choose Dental Implants

-"Teeth-in-a-Day" is an established treatment modality with a well documented success rate of over 95%.
-Traditionally, after a dental implant is placed, there is a 2-4 month waiting period prior to proceeeding with the placement of the restoration to allow for the surrounding bone to attach to the implant (osseointegration).
+"Teeth-in-a-Day" is an established treatment modality with a well-documented success rate of over 95%.
+Traditionally, after a dental implant is placed, there is a 2-4 month waiting period prior to proceeding with the placement of the restoration to allow for the surrounding bone to attach to the implant (osseointegration).
 "Teeth-in-a-Day" technique implants are restored with a temporary, or sometimes final, restoration at the time of placement (to be more precise - within 48 hours from the placement of the implant).
 This technique is safe and predictable in select cases.
 The main benefit is avoiding the phase of having an edentulous area while waiting for the implant to integrate.
 Certain criteria are required to be able to apply this technique to an individual case.
 After the initial evaluation, Dr. Pritsky will discuss with you the option of having "Teeth in a Day" if your case is appropriate.